opendocsg/slw-judgments-backfill/2015_SGHC_306/report.md

 242    In any event, even without direct evidence, a presumption of resulting trust arises in relation to each transfer to TCS because she provided no consideration for any of these transfers.
 TCS has not provided any evidence to show that the plaintiffs intended to make a gift of those shares, whether to her or to TKT or to anyone else.
 She has failed to rebut the presumption of resulting trust.
 Whether the transfers took place on TKT’s instructions or on these plaintiffs’ own initiative, I am satisfied that TCG, TYK and TCH had no intention to divest themselves of absolute ownership of these shares.

 243    Further, TCS is wholly unable to rely on the presumption of advancement to rebut the presumption of resulting trust which I have found arises in this case.
 This is because the presumption of advancement does not apply in a sibling relationship.
-In _Chan Gek Yong v Chan Gek Lan_ [2008] SGHC 167, Woo Bih Li J cited _Gorog v Kiss_ [1977] 16 OR (2d) 569 and _Loo Hon Kong v Loo Kim Lim @ Loo Kim Leong_ [2004] 4 AMR 591 and remarked at [17] that “there exists no presumption of advancement between siblings”.
+In _Chan Gek Yong v Chan Gek Lan_ <span class="citation">[2008] SGHC 167</span>, Woo Bih Li J cited _Gorog v Kiss_ [1977] 16 OR (2d) 569 and _Loo Hon Kong v Loo Kim Lim @ Loo Kim Leong_ [2004] 4 AMR 591 and remarked at [17] that “there exists no presumption of advancement between siblings”.
 The presumption that TCS holds her shares on resulting trust for the plaintiffs stands without rebuttal.

 244    It therefore follows that TCS holds the AAS Shares on resulting trust for each plaintiff in proportion to that plaintiff’s percentage of the Tan family’s total block of shares in AAS in 1985, as set out at [238] above.
 As a trustee of these shares for the plaintiffs under a resulting trust, TCS has a duty to account for the shares and for their fruits, which include the dividends or any other income arising from the shares from the time she became trustee of those shares.